Sonic Battle: Plot

 While studying the diary of his grandfather, Professor Gerald Robotnik, Dr. Eggman learns of an artifact Gerald had unearthed: a 4000-year-old sentient weapon called the Gizoid created by an ancient civilization.
 Eggman attempts to get the dormant Gizoid to work properly, but is unsuccessful and abandons it at Emerald Beach.
 Sonic the Hedgehog finds the Gizoid, which activates and develops a link with him after Sonic demonstrates his abilities.

-The Gizoid, which Sonic names Emerl due to its ability to use the Chaos Emeralds, demonstrates an ability to perfectly replicate any moves it sees and quickly gets wrapped up in the affairs of Sonic's friends, allies and rivals.
-Through his encounters with Tails, Rouge, Knuckles, Amy, Cream, and Shadow, Emerl learns of the world and of concepts like friendship.
-As they train together, the group discovers that Emerl becomes stronger and develops more sentience with each Chaos Emerald that he obtains, and begin searching for the remaining Emeralds to help the robot develop.
+The Gizoid, which Sonic names Emerl due to its ability to use the Chaos Emeralds, demonstrates the power to perfectly replicate any moves it sees and quickly gets wrapped up in the affairs of Sonic's friends, allies and rivals.
+Through his encounters with Miles "Tails" Prower, Rouge The Bat, Knuckles The Echidna, Amy Rose, Cream The Rabbit, and Shadow The Hedgehog, Emerl learns of the world and of concepts like friendship.
+As they train together, the group discovers that Emerl becomes stronger and develops more sentience with each Chaos Emerald which he obtains, and begin searching for the remaining Emeralds to help the robot develop.
 While searching, they are repeatedly attacked by the forces of Eggman, who now wants to retrieve the weapon, including a rebuilt E-102 Gamma and a series of imperfect Emerl duplicates under the name "E-121 Phi".

 Eventually, all the Chaos Emeralds are obtained and Emerl achieves full sapience.
 In a last attempt, Eggman decides to lure Emerl onto his new Death Egg to capture him.
-The two battle, and Emerl emerges victorious, but Eggman uses his new Final Egg Blaster to force Emerl to override his link with Sonic with Eggman's own.
-However, this overloads Emerl, deleting his personality and causing him to go haywire.
-The rogue Gizoid then turns the blaster towards the planet, and Sonic is sent to stop him before the world is destroyed.
+The two battle, and Emerl emerges victorious, but Eggman uses his new Final Egg Blaster to force Emerl to override his link to Sonic with Eggman's own.
+However, this overloads Emerl, deleting his personality and making him go haywire.
+The rogue Gizoid then turns the blaster towards the planet Earth, and Sonic is sent to stop him before the world is destroyed.
 Sonic defeats Emerl, who briefly reverts to his previous personality and bids his friends farewell before overloading with energy and exploding, leaving the shards of the Chaos Emeralds he acquired behind.
 Sonic returns home to his friends, who are saddened by the loss of Emerl.
 When asked if he believes Emerl is truly gone, Sonic reassures everyone that they will see him again someday.

 Development and release

 The game was officially announced at the 2003 Electronic Entertainment Expo (E3) and Tokyo Game Show, both of which featured playable demos.
 The game was released in late-2003 in Japan as part of the "Year of Sonic", and early-2004 by THQ in the United States following a deal between both companies.
-Internationally, the game was co-published by Sega Europe and THQ.
+Internationally, the game was published by Sega Europe and distributed by THQ as part of a Game Boy Advance co-publishing agreement made by the two companies.